-We could spend all day covering all the best tech for doing serious things, but where’s the fun in that?
-We’re living in the future, why not have some fun with it?
+Who doesn’t love toys?
+We could probably spend all day every day covering all the best, most serious tech out there, but that’s no fun, is it?
+This is the future we’re living in, right?
+So, why not have some fun with it?

 Click the video below to watch our review of the Anki Overdrive: Fast & Furious Edition.